-2. Purina ONE SmartBlend Dry Dog Food – Best Value
+2. Purina ONE SmartBlend Dry Dog Food – Budget Buy

-Purina ONE SmartBlend Formula Dry Dog Food is an inexpensive dry food that has the same 26% protein ratio as the Blue Buffalo, but costs notably less.
+Purina ONE SmartBlend Formula Dry Dog Food is an inexpensive dry food that has a solid 26% protein ratio at a great price.
 It also has extra minerals, although these do not appear to be chelated, which means that your dog will not be getting the full benefit of their inclusion in this food.
 Despite this, Purina is potentially a good source of B vitamins.

 The primary ingredient in this food is lamb.
 High on the list of ingredients are rice flour, whole-grain corn, and whole-grain wheat.
 Corn and wheat are low-cost grains.
 They do have a high protein rate, but meat is preferred as a higher quality protein source.